ctlab/GADMA/docs/source/user_manual/hands_on.rst

 Test case
 -----------

-GADMA has a test case for a simple demographic model for one population: just a constant size of $10000$ individuals in population.
-To run a test case:
+GADMA has a test case for a simple demographic model for one population: just a constant size of 10,000 individuals in the population.
+To run this test case:

 .. code-block:: console